nilpunch/massive-ecs/README.md

 Work in progress:

-- Full state serialization to allow late joins
+- Full state serialization for late joins
 - User-friendly integration with Unity

 ## Code Examples